Insult (film)

 Insult is a 1932 British drama film directed by Harry Lachman and starring Elizabeth Allan, John Gielgud and Hugh Williams.
 It is an adaptation of a play by Jean Fabricus.
 It is a melodrama set in the French Foreign Legion in North Africa.
+The film was the first feature film for which David Lean received a screen credit, as editor.